Dr. Jared OrtizAssociate Professor of Religion

 Outside the College

 Jared is a member of St. Francis de Sales Catholic Church in Holland, where he teaches in the Rite of Christian Initiation for Adults program, which teaches the faith to newcomers.
-He is married to Rhonda Ortiz, a writer and graphic designer, and has three mischievous children, Benedict, Miriam and Joseph.
+He is married to Rhonda Ortiz, a writer and graphic designer, and has four children, Benedict, Miriam, Joseph and Leo.